Kidney cancer (renal cancer) is a lump created by an abnormal and uncontrolled growth of cells that starts in your kidney

 Other symptoms of kidney cancer may include:

-Your GP may test a sample of your urine with a dipstick and may also take a blood sample for testing.
+Your GP may test a sample of your urine with a dipstick to check if there is any blood in it.
+He or she may also take a blood sample for testing.

-Produced by Alice Rossiter, Bupa Health Information Team, March 2012.
+Reviewed by Rachael Mayfield-Blake, Bupa Health Information Team, January 2014.

 For answers to frequently asked questions on this topic, see FAQs.